Skip to main content

 A Call to Make

-As less as she cared about it all, Ajabdeh felt anxious.
+As little as she cared about it all, Ajabdeh felt anxious.
 She hoped everything was fine with her.
 Not that she ever wanted to indulge in their ideas.
 But it's been ages since she had ever thought of her own health or functionality.
-Her periods were timely and that was just about it.
+Her periods were timely, and that was just about it.

 "I actually needed you."
-She said "I told my parents that I conceived.
+She said, "I told my parents that I was pregnant.
 I think they are ready to accept us back."

 "That's…"